sampohaavisto/aws-sdk-php/docs/guide/handlers-and-middleware.rst

     // if no requests have been serialized.
     $request = $history->getLastRequest();

-    // You can get the last return value (an Aws\ResultInterface or Exception).
+    // You can get the last return value (an Aws3\ResultInterface or Exception).
     // The method will throw if no value has been returned for the last
     // executed operation (e.g., an async request has not completed).
     $result = $history->getLastReturn();